ayoayco/blog/privacy.md

 ### QUESTIONS AND CONTACT INFORMATION

-If you would like to: access, correct, amend or delete any personal information we have about you, register a complaint, or simply want more information contact our Privacy Compliance Officer at ayo@ayco.io
+If you would like to: access, correct, amend or delete any personal information we have about you, register a complaint, or simply want more information contact our Privacy Compliance Officer at hi@ayo.run

 [Re: Privacy Compliance Officer]